-Facebook came under fire last week after their vice president of business and marketing partnerships, David Fischer, apologizing for the company’s use of a miscalculated metric that incorrectly measured the time viewers on the platform spent watching videos.
+Facebook came under fire last week after their vice president of business and marketing partnerships, David Fischer, wrote a post apologizing for the company’s use of a miscalculated metric that incorrectly measured the time viewers on the platform spent watching videos.

 “The metric should have reflected the total time spent watching a video divided by the total number of people who played the video,” said Fischer in his post, “but it didn’t.”

 This recent revelation isn’t the first time that Facebook has come under fire for miscalculated metrics.
-In 2015, Facebook announced that a inflated the actual amount of time users spent on the platform.
+In 2015, Facebook announced that a glitch in their iOS apps inflated the actual amount of time users spent on the platform.
 While the glitch didn’t end Facebook’s relationship with advertisers, it did make them more cautious when relying on the platform’s in-house analytics.

 Some users and advertisers have also previously questioned the metrics Facebook provided them.
 In August of last year, YouTuber Hank Green accused Facebook of deceptive statistics in a blog post entitled “Theft, Lies, and Facebook Video.”
 The post, which challenges a “claim” that Facebook is now streaming more than YouTube, highlights independently analyzed quantitative measures to show that Facebook’s three-second target inflates viewer rates.